 Crumbley decision: What it means for parents, America and the future of gun violence

-Tony Montalito still feels sadness surrounding the mass school shooting that took his young daughter's life in Parkland, Florida six years ago.
+Tony Montalito still feels sadness surrounding the mass school shooting that took his young daughter's life in Parkland, Florida in 2018.
 But on Tuesday, he also felt some sense of justice.

 The jury's decision is the first time the parent of a school shooter has been found guilty of involuntary manslaughter for their part in a mass killing.
 The Oxford shooting left four dead and seven others injured.